Preparing for Severe Weather

 - If the power goes out, limit how often you open the fridge and freezer doors to keep cold items safe as long as possible.

 - Preserve your phone battery by switching to power save mode and if possible, keep a backup power source, like an external battery, charged.
-Once the storm's passed you can recharge it through your laptop or car, unless it's in the garage and you can't manually open the garage door to let out carbon monoxide.

 After